kubeflow/community/wg-notebooks/charter.md

 ### Subproject Creation

-WG Technical Leads.
+New WG subprojects need to be reviewed and approved by the WG Chairs.

-[wg-governance]: ../wg-governance.md
+[wg-governance]: ../committee-steering/wg-governance.md